yguitton/training-material/topics/dev/tutorials/onedata-dev-instance/tutorial.md

 - Quickly set up a zero-config dockerized Onedata deployment.
 - Run Onedata locally for Galaxy development and testing purposes.
 key_points:
-- A local Onedata deployment can be easily set up using the dockerized "demo-mode".
+- A local Onedata deployment can be easily set up using the dockerized "demo mode".
 - You may set up Onedata and use the sandbox credentials to connect it to Galaxy.
 - A local Onedata deployment may be useful to test your changes to the data-related logic of Galaxy.
 ---